sfonteneau/samba4-sync-password/README.md

-Google Apps Password Sync for Samba4
+Windows Azure Password Sync for Samba4
 ===========

 Reads from your Samba4 AD and updates passwords in Azure AD